Cloudiu9/TypingSpeed/README.md

 }
 ```

-## Implemented a popup that singals a typing lockout to the user whenever they've made 5 consecutive typing mistakes, in order to prevent a very low accuracy.
+## Implemented a popup that signals a typing lockout to the user whenever they've made 5 consecutive typing mistakes, in order to prevent a very low accuracy.

 ```js
 if (game.consecutiveMistakes >= 5) {